cloudfoundry/cf-networking-release/docs/dynamic-asg-overview.md

 You can disable dynamic ASGs by using [this opsfile](https://github.com/cloudfoundry/cf-deployment/blob/604b5822259d8c889c3cdc4a2723af0e636570bb/operations/disable-dynamic-asgs.yml).

 ### 4. I don't like waiting a few minutes for rules to be enforced.
 Can it be faster?

-You can still restart your app for immediate ASG updates.

 If you want to speed up the dynamic enforcement you can update the following bosh properties.
 Lowering these values will have performance implications.